Online Hackathon | October 18–28

-Join 3,500 technical leaders, engineers, software architects, and executives in Silicon Valley at the world’s largest API event – for the last 7 years!
+Join thousands of global technical leaders, engineers, software architects, and executives at the world’s largest and longest-running API & microservices event – in its 9th year!

 The Definitive API Industry Conference

 API World 2021 is the world’s largest vendor-neutral API conference and expo, organizing the API Economy.
 API World is dedicated to the mission to be independent and facilitate connections, knowledge, trust and business within the developer community of API providers and consumers.

 Microservices World inside API World will get you 100% up-to-date on the best practices in Microservices, the rapidly expanding architecture for enabling faster development and robust software design.

 APIs are no longer a nice to have, they are the life-blood of the modern organization.
 However, implementing APIs in your company is no small task – for enterprises it means understanding the best practices for legacy modernization (especially at a time when analysts are talking about macro and mini services on top of microservices).
 It also means building out a comprehensive API strategy and understanding the hidden costs, challenges, and cultural shifts that come with becoming an API first company.

 With a majority of APIs failing or needing to be refactored/ versioned within their first couple of years, proper API Design and Architecture is critical to ensuring your API not only meets your users needs, but is efficient enough to scale affordably to meet their increasing demands.
 This means going far beyond CRUD and resource implementation and in-depth into proper API design as well as understanding performance requirements and framework tuning.